Skip to main content

 Supply Chain Risk Assessment Flow

-The Group identifies social and environmental risks, including those related to human rights, throughout its supply chain and conducts risk assessments to avoid or mitigate such risks.
+The Group continually identifies and assesses social and environmental risks, including human rights risks, in its supply chain in order to properly manage them.

-Based on the characteristics of the Group’s businesses and suppliers, we established a system for identifying high risk areas of the supply chain and conducting supplier engagement, including risk assessments, according to the level of risk.
-Specifically, we conduct risk assessments based on the characteristics of our businesses, such as identifying human rights risks when employing foreign technical trainees and confirming human rights risks, including human rights violations in the development areas, when participating in overseas projects.
-We connect these risk assessments to risk mitigation along our supply chain.
-When starting new transactions, we also conduct risk assessments on items listed in our procurement guidelines, such as respect for human rights and consideration for the environment, before commencing the transactions.
+Based on the characteristics of the Group’s businesses and suppliers, we have established a system for identifying high risk areas of the supply chain and conducting supplier engagement, including risk assessments, according to the severity of the risks.
+Specifically, we conduct risk assessments based on the characteristics of our businesses, such as identifying human rights risks when employing foreign technical trainees, or the possibility of human rights violations in development areas when participating in overseas business projects, and use this information to avoid risks in the supply chain.
+Furthermore, when starting new transactions, we also conduct risk assessments on items listed in our Procurement Guidelines, such as respect for human rights and consideration for the environment, before commencing the transactions.

 Initiatives for New Suppliers